-Third, the "timeless perspective" (TP) strategy, introduced by Woodford (1999), seeks to overcome these two problems by relying upon first-order conditions that would have been chosen under a commitment regime if it had been adopted in the distant past, in other words, by implementation of condition (7) in all periods including the start-up period.9 This approach therefore specifies a rule that is time invariant.
-Consequently, the TP policy strategy (i.e., [7] for all t = 1, 2, ...) is not strategically incoherent.
-Thus, applying (7) in any period τ after the start-up yields a condition that agrees with the condition for that period that this policy strategy specified (or would have specified) in previous periods 1, 2, ..., τ - 1.
+Third, the "timeless perspective" strategy, introduced by Woodford (1999), seeks to overcome these two problems by relying upon first-order conditions that would have been chosen under a commitment regime if it had been adopted in the distant past, i.e., by implementation of condition (7) in all periods including the startup period.9 This approach therefore specifies a rule that is time invariant.
+Consequently, the timeless perspective (TP) policy strategy [i.e., (7) for all t = 1, 2, ...] is not strategically incoherent.
+Thus applying (7) in any period τ after the startup yields a condition that agrees with the condition for that period that this policy strategy specified (or would have specified) in previous periods 1, 2, ..., τ -1.
 This property, which Woodford terms "continuation," is critically important in his approach to rule design in two respects.
 First, rules that feature continuation are arguably much more conducive to credibility-rational believability by the public-than ones that do not have that property.
-Second, by viewing the rule as an ongoing strategy or process the TP approach permits the CB to update the model used in its policymaking without implying any departure from the prevailing rule.
-So it is not the case that the CB cannot update its model when new information about the nature of the economy is developed.
+Second, by viewing the rule as an ongoing strategy or process the TP approach permits the central bank to update the model used in its policymaking without implying any departure from the prevailing rule.
+So it is not the case that the central bank cannot update its model when new information about the nature of the economy is developed.
 Nevertheless, the TP rule is not "time consistent," in the usual sense requiring that there is no incentive for the policymaker to depart from the prescribed condition (7) in any period.
-Instead, there exists an incentive in each period after the start-up to apply the discretionary rule (8), rather than (7), since it is preferable in relation to current conditions.10 In terms of performance, the TP policy rule gives outcomes that are superior to discretion for most reasonable parameter values-see McCallum and Nelson (2000)-although Blake (2001) pointed out that discretion yields superior outcomes in some extreme cases.
+Instead, there exists an incentive in each period after the startup to apply the discretionary rule (8), rather than (7), since it is preferable in relation to current conditions.10 In terms of performance, the TP policy rule gives outcomes that are superior to discretion for most reasonable parameter values-see McCallum and Nelson (2000)-although Blake (2001) pointed out that discretion yields superior outcomes in some extreme cases.

-^{8.} These references actually compare discretionary and TP policies, but the differences from an unconditional perspective are the same as for the comparison at hand.
+8 These references actually compare discretionary and timeless perspective policies, but the differences from an unconditional perspective are the same as for the comparison at hand.

-^{9.} Woodford's strategy seems to be basically similar to the one suggested by King and Wolman (1999, pp. 377-380).
-Dennis (2001) has shown that there are many TP strategies, since there are many periods in the past in which the start-up could have occurred, but Woodford (2003) argues that only one is time invariant.
+9 Woodford's strategy seems to be basically similar to the one suggested by King and Wolman (1999, pp. 377-380).
+Dennis (2001) has shown that there are many timeless perspective strategies, since there are many periods in the past in which the startup could have occurred, but Woodford (2003) argues that only one is time invariant.